How to strengthen your immunity during the coronavirus pandemic. Part 1: Diet - Local News 8

 These include proper handwashing, maintaining good nutrition, being physically active, meditating and managing stress and getting adequate sleep.

 We’re going to tackle immunity boosting in two parts.
-Here we’ll focus on your diet, and in a second part publishing on Thursday we’ll discuss other ways to help yourself.
+Here we’ll focus on your diet, and the second part will discuss other ways to help yourself.

 Begin by filling your plate with immune-boosting nutrients.
 One of the best ways to stay healthy is to eat a nutritious diet.
 That’s because our immune system relies on a steady supply of nutrients to do its job.